-When fully charged, the Polestar 2 has a targeted range of 470 km (according to NEDC* and EU WLTP* tests) and/or a targeted EPA* range of 275 miles.
+When fully charged, the Polestar 2 has a targeted range of 470 km / 292 miles (according to EU WLTP* tests) and/or a targeted EPA* range of 233 miles.
 However, just like conventional forms of transport, achieving that figure depends on many factors.
 For example, the climate inside and outside the car makes a difference – heating and cooling both require power.

 Traffic, terrain, road conditions and even the type of tires fitted also play a part.
 Then there’s your own driving style - how quickly you want to get from A to B also affects how far you can get.
 But like all of the aforementioned factors, it can have either a positive or a negative effect on the total range.